 15 inch JBL sub-woof with satalite - 1982

 If I ever build a preamp again, I will definitely lay out a circuit board that will have all connectors and front panel pots and etc. mounted on it, with very few exceptions.
-The wiring was a bitch.
+The wiring took a LOT of time.

 Under that is a stereo mixing console I designed and built for recording or playing of musical instruments.